 Applying for SSI and SSDI can be a very complex process, particularly when you are suffering from the burden of your medical condition.
 This is where a disability attorney, such as an experienced social security disability attorney, is especially useful.
 If you want to ensure that your claim is made successfully the first time, or wish to appeal an initial denial, then your attorney will provide representation that will increase your chances of winning.

 Your disability attorney will not charge you any money for their services upfront.
 These types of lawyers work on contingency, which means that you do not pay until you get approval for SSI and/or SSDI.
 Your attorney is well trained in the area of social security disability law and can represent you at each stage of the process, helping you to determine your eligibility, applying and appealing your case if necessary.

 Disability Case Evaluation

 There is far more to an SSDI application process than simply having a doctor say that you are disabled.
 The SSA has a long list of criteria that the claimant must meet.
 The determination process is complicated, and many claimants will experience a denial of their first application.
 It is therefore strongly recommended that a potential applicant has their disability case evaluated by a Social Security Disability Attorney in order to ensure that all proper documentation to support your case is provided.

 Having your disability case evaluated will not cost you anything upfront.
-As previously mentioned, disability attorneys work on contingency, taking their fee as a percentage equal 25% of your initial lump sum payment with a fee cap of $6,000.
-Your chances at initial success with your claim is significantly improved and thus, will provide you with the financial means to manage your disability sooner.
+As previously mentioned, disability attorneys work on contingency, taking their fee as a percentage equal to 25% of your initial lump sum payment with a fee cap of $6,000.
+Your chance at initial success with your claim is significantly improved and thus, will provide you with the financial means to manage your disability sooner.

 Frequently Asked Questions